 Malaysia and TVPA Recommendations

-Even with the significant improvement, the government’s efforts are still lacking, resulting in the conviction of fewer traffickers in 2020.
+Even with this significant improvement, the government’s efforts are still lacking, resulting in the conviction of fewer traffickers in 2020.
 The number of investigations that authorities in Malaysia pursue is significantly low in comparison to the scale of the problem.
 The government has failed to prosecute those complicit with human trafficking and instead, chose to allow for release due to corruption in the government.
 Malaysia did not make it public that it was investigating this problem.
 Additionally, inadequate victim services resulted in victims not staying in Malaysia for court proceedings, causing authorities to drop their cases.

-Malaysia is currently on the Tier 2 Watchlist on TVPA’s scales because it is continuing to prove that it is willing to work on the issue.
+Malaysia is currently on the Tier 2 Watchlist on TVPA’s scale because it is continuing to prove that it is willing to work on the issue.
 According to TVPA standards and the U.S. State Department, the Malaysian government should take various steps to help reduce human trafficking in Malaysia.

 – Claire Olmstead